osohq/oso/new-docs/content/any/learn/_index.md

 ## Diving deeper

-Learn about how to turn authorization logic into code with policy examples, and understand how roles work in Oso.
+Learn about key concepts in authorization and Oso.